neon-sector/xenotime/DESIGN.md

 ## Engine Information and Specifications

-**Xenotime** is a 2D/3D game engine/platform primarily written in Rust.
+**XENOTIME** is a 2D/3D game engine/platform primarily written in Rust.
 The graphical engines (the 3D Rendering Engine, the Shaders Engine, and the Post-Processing Effects Engine, etc.) use OpenGL and Piston.
 Shaders are all written in GLSL.
-Xenotime is designed specifically so it can be **highly compatible**, meaning it is cross-platform, integrates with Steam or runs standalone, and has (albeit limited) backwards and forwards compatibility.
+XENOTIME is designed specifically so it can be **highly compatible**, meaning it is cross-platform, integrates with Steam or runs standalone, and has (albeit limited) backwards and forwards compatibility.